nwaldispuehl/interval-music-compositor/en/feedback_support.markdown

 Write me if you've found a bug, have a suggestion for improvements, need help or just want to drop some lines.

     interval_music_compositor at retorte dot ch

+### How to give feedback?

+If the software does not work correctly, please also send the contents of the debug log window (open via menu 'Help' -> 'Debug log') with your inquiry.

 ## Issuetracker

 If you found a bug, and have a github account, you may file an issue directly: <br/>